Walid Chammah: Career

-Prior to joining Morgan Stanley, Mr Chammah was a managing director at The First Boston Corporation and was responsible for U.S. Taxable Fixed Income Capital Markets and the Structured Finance Groups.
-Mr Chammah led the asset finance business in the mid-eighties and early nineties and is considered a pioneer in developing the ABS market and all aspects of non-mortgage securitization.
-Mr Chammah became a partner in 1987.
+Prior to joining Morgan Stanley, Chammah was a managing director at The First Boston Corporation and was responsible for U.S. Taxable Fixed Income Capital Markets and the Structured Finance Groups.
+Chammah led the asset finance business in the mid-eighties and early nineties and is considered a pioneer in developing the ABS market and all aspects of non-mortgage securitization.
+Chammah became a partner in 1987.

-Mr Chammah sits on the Boards of the American University of Beirut and Bucherer USA; he is an advisory board member of SIGNA Group, and HEC Montreal and a senior policy advisor for I Squared Capital.
+Chammah sits on the Boards of the American University of Beirut and Bucherer USA; he is an advisory board member of SIGNA Group, and HEC Montreal and a senior policy advisor for I Squared Capital.

 He was previously a member of the IMF's Financial Institutions Consultative Group, and is a former board member of the British American Business (BAB) Council, Rosneft Bank and Sovcomflot (2015 - February 2022).

 Walid A Chammah is a partner of Chammah and Partners.
 The firm provides financial advice to institutions and private clients.

 Early life and education

-A native of Lebanon, Mr Chammah graduated from the American University of Beirut with a Bachelor of Business Administration in 1976 and received a master's degree in International Management from American Graduate School of International Management (now known as the Thunderbird School of Global Management) in 1977.
+A native of Lebanon, Chammah graduated from the American University of Beirut with a Bachelor of Business Administration in 1976 and received a master's degree in International Management from American Graduate School of International Management (now known as the Thunderbird School of Global Management) in 1977.